 Another fat-soluble nutrient, vitamin E, is critical for both the structure and protection of our cell membranes.
 Although a trace mineral, pine nuts also have manganese, which can help other nutrients do their job.

 Pine nuts come from many different varieties of pine trees and taste mildly sweet, nutty, and rich.
 Because they are high in fat, they can quickly go rancid if not stored properly.
 Keep pine nuts in an airtight container in your fridge or freezer to prolong their freshness.

-At Cook for your LIFE we like to keep pine nuts on hand to add lightly toasted to salads and vegetarian dishes for a quick high calorie nutrition boost, but for those of you who are less confident about using these pricey little gems, you can find pine nuts in a slew of recipes from traditional basil based pesto to pastas and easy veggie sides like Sauteed Spinach with Raisins and Pine Nuts.
-Just search pesto and you’ll see how often we use them in one way or another.
-Enjoy!
+Keep these on hand to add to texture, nuttiness, and nutrition to salads and vegetarian dishes.
+You can find pine nuts in a slew of recipes from traditional basil based pesto to pasta and easy veggie sides like our Sauteed Spinach with Raisins and Pine Nuts.